paulsuh/memorable-password-gen/README.md

 The list of actual words is stored in the bottom of the script itself, which is why the script is so large, almost 38k lines and 609k bytes.
-Only the first 140 lines or so is script, and about half of that is either comments or whitespace.
+Only the first 146 lines is the script, and about half of that is either comments or whitespace.

 The script runs entirely locally and does not communicate with any